Probate Q&A Series What steps must a beneficiary follow to obtain sale proceeds held in trust during a North Carolina special proceeding?

 • Collect death certificate and letters of appointment.

-• Attend the court hearing or arrange representation.
+• Attend any hearing or arrange representation.

 Handling sale proceeds held in trust demands strict compliance with North Carolina’s probate statutes.
 Missing a deadline or failing to notify an interested party can delay distribution.
 If you have questions or encounter complications, seek experienced guidance to protect your inheritance rights.